-There are no restrictions on areas of research/disciplines/Schools within which candidates intend to pursue their studies.
-As long as the eligibility criteria are met, students applying (or that are already enrolled in their first year) to any School within HSS can also apply for the SHF-QMUL HSS Principal's Studentship.
+To apply to this studentship, there are no restrictions on areas of research/disciplines/Schools within which candidates intend to pursue their studies.
+As long as the eligibility criteria are met, students applying (or that are already enrolled in their first year of a PhD programme) to any School within HSS can also apply for the SHF-QMUL HSS Principal's Studentship.